SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 These applications may be generic HTML5 applications that can be extended by adding plugins.
 When deploying, the plugins are deployed into a specific application.
 For example, a plugin might add a specific widget to the Cockpit dashboard.

 Because the application itself is modified when adding a plugin, plugins can only be added to own applications.
-When adding a plugin to a subscribed application, the application must be cloned first into an own application.
+When adding a plugin to a subscribed application, the application must be duplicated first into an own application.
 This process is supported by the Administration Application wizard.

-You manage your own application under "Own applications" accessible through the "Applications" menu.
+You manage your own application under "Own applications", accessible through the "Applications" menu.

 In the "Own applications" page you will find a list of your own applications in your account.

 <img src="/guides/users-guide/administration/Admin_OwnApplications.png" alt="Own applications" style="max-width: 100%">

-Click the Menu icon at the top right of an application to open a context menu from where you can [**Edit** or **Remove**](#editing-and-removing) an application.
+Click the menu icon at the top right of an application to open a context menu from where you can [**Edit** or **Remove**](#editing-and-removing) an application.

 Click **Open** on the application card to directly open the application from here.
-Your applications are also available through the Application Switcher.
+Your applications are also available through the application switcher.

 Click **Add Plugin** to add a plugin (see [Adding and removing plugins](#add-remove-plugins)).